-Base Supports: Formed steel stanchions that mount the RoofScreen System to the roof structure.
+BASE SUPPORTS: Formed steel stanchions that mount the RoofScreen System to the roof structure.
 They are 6"x 6" boxes with holes in the bottom for the attachment bolts to the structure.
-The Base Supports come in 5", 9" and 12" tall sizes to accommodate different insulation thicknesses.
+The Base Supports come in 8", 10", 12" and 14" tall sizes to accommodate different insulation thicknesses.
 CANTILEVER: On our type SC (standard cantilevered) frames, the vertical tubes and panels are extended out past the front Base Support.
-We refer to this as the frame's cantilever .
-Connector Fittings: Formed stainless steel parts used for connecting frame tubes together and anchoring to the structure.
-Crimp: This refers to the way the ends of the tubes are flattened and pierced.
-This process reduces the number of End Connector fittings required for the system.
-Frames: The assembly of Tubes and Connectors, typically in a triangular configuration, mounted on two Base Supports.
-Frame Height: The distance from the roof deck (bottom of Base Support) to the top of the RoofScreen.
+We refer to this as the frame's cantilever.
+CONNECTOR FITTINGS: Formed stainless steel parts used for connecting frame tubes together and anchoring to the structure.
+FRAMES: The assembly of Tubes and Connectors, typically in a triangular configuration, mounted on two Base Supports.
+FRAME HEIGHT: The distance from the roof deck (bottom of Base Support) to the top of the RoofScreen.
 Roofs with slope will have varying Frame Heights.
 Since the top of the screen is typically at a consistent elevation, the tallest frame on the project is where the roof slope is at its lowest point.
 FRAME SPACING: The distance from frame to frame.
-HATS SECTIONS: The G90 galvanized Hat Sections are mounted horizontally across the tube frames when the RoofScreen panels are mounted vertically.
-The 3" deep sections are available in 16ga and 12ga.
-The 1.5" section is 16ga Horizontal Panels: When the ribs or seams of the panels are oriented horizontally vs. mounted vertically.
+HATS AND GIRTS: G90 galvanized Hat Channels or Girts are typically used to span the distance from frame to frame and provide a mounting surface for louvers or vertical metal panels.
+HORIZONTAL PANELS: When the ribs or seams of the panels are oriented horizontally vs. mounted vertically.
 ORIENTATION: Refers to the direction the panels are mounted, whether oriented vertically or horizontally.
 PANELS: Refers to the facing or "skin" of the RoofScreen.
 RoofScreen Mfg. offers several standard types of steel panels with factory applied paints and textured coatings.
 PANEL HEIGHT: Not to be confused with Screen Height and Frame Height, this is the total height of the panel itself, regardless of how tall the screen and frames are.
-Roof Attachments: The assembly of parts making up the watertight, structural mounting point for the RoofScreen system to mount to a roof structure.
-ROOF FLASHING: Pre-fabricated boots which fit over the RoofScreen Base Supports and extend onto the roof surface for proper roofing and waterproofing.
-Screen Height: Not to be confused with Panel Height or Top-of-Screen Elevation, the Screen Height refers to the total height of the RoofScreen from the structural deck to the top of the screen.
+ROOF ATTACHMENTS: The assembly of parts making up the watertight, structural mounting point for the RoofScreen system to mount to a roof structure.
+Roof Flashing: Pre-fabricated boots which fit over the RoofScreen Base Supports and extend onto the roof surface for proper roofing and waterproofing.
+SCREEN HEIGHT: Not to be confused with Panel Height or Top-of-Screen Elevation, the Screen Height refers to the total height of the RoofScreen from the structural deck to the top of the screen.
 This is also the same as Frame Height.
-Span: The center to center distance from the front Base Support to the rear Base Support on any given frame.
-RотоLоск: This is the locking feature built into the patented RoofScreen Roof Attachment system that reduces the torque loads into a roof structure.
+SPAN: The center to center distance from the front Base Support to the rear Base Support on any given frame.

-Tek Screw: A special type of Self-Drilling machine screw capable of fastening into steel up to $\frac{1}{2}$ " thick without pre-drilled pilot holes.
-Top-of-Screen Elevation: The distance from the average level of adjoining ground to the top of the RoofScreen.
+RoтoLock: This is the locking feature built into the patented RoofScreen Roof Attachment system that reduces the torque loads into a roof structure.
+TEK SCREW: A special type of Self-Drilling machine screw capable of fastening into steel up to $\frac{1}{2}$ " thick without pre-drilled pilot holes.
+TOP-OF-SCREEN ELEVATION: The distance from the average level of adjoining ground to the top of the RoofScreen.
 Often the Finished Floor Elevation is used as the datum point.
-Trims: To finish the raw edges of the RoofScreen, bent metal trim pieces are fabricated from the same material and finish as the panels, and installed on the edges and top of the screen.
-Tubing: 1.5" and 2.5" round galvanized steel tubes are used as the main structural elements of the RoofScreen frames.
-Vertical Panels: When the ribs or seams of the panels are oriented vertically vs. mounted horizontally.
+TRIMS: To finish the raw edges of the RoofScreen, bent metal trim pieces are fabricated from the same material and finish as the panels, and installed on the edges and top of the screen.
+TUBING: 1.5" and 2.5" round galvanized steel tubes are used as the main structural elements of the RoofScreen frames.
+VERTICAL PANELS: When the ribs or seams of the panels are oriented vertically vs. mounted horizontally.